gskaggs/Competitive-Programming/README.md

 A repository for my solutions to competitive programming problems, as well as the stubs and macros I commonly use.

 ## Stubs
 The stubs and macros I use in programming competitions.
+These were taken from a variety of sources including:
+* *Competitive Programming 3* by Steven and Felix Halim
+* Geeks for Geeks
+* The USACO website

 ## Online Judge Solutions
 *uva_online_judge* contains my solutions to problems from the online judge by the same name.

 ## Competition Solutions
-*contests* my solutions to problems from some of the contests I've competed in.
+*contests* contains my solutions to problems from some of the contests I've competed in.